-22.1 After completion of one year's current continuous service, employees shall be entitled to four weeks annual holiday per annum in accordance with the Holidays Act 2003.
+- 22.1 After completion of one year's current continuous service, employees shall be entitled to four weeks annual leave per annum in accordance with the Holidays Act 2003.
 Annual leave shall be taken by mutual agreement in accordance with the employers policies.
-Additional annual leave (up to 2 weeks) can be purchased in advance, in accordance with the relevant policy.

-Where there is no agreement, and the employer requires an employee to take leave, at least four weeks' notice will be provided.

-- 22.2 Payment for annual holidays shall be calculated in accordance with the Holidays Act 2003.
-For those employees on returning from Maternity or Parental leave, all annual leave is paid at the higher of average weekly earnings or ordinary weekly pay. - 22.3 On termination of employment, an employee shall be paid out any outstanding annual leave. - 22.4 Payment for annual holidays may be by direct credit on a fortnightly basis or by full payment.
-By prior request of the employee the holiday pay will be credited to their bank account on the payday preceding the commencement of his/her holiday. - 22.5 All other conditions applying to annual holidays shall be allowed in accordance with the provisions of the Holidays Act 2003 or any successor. - 22.6 The Employer will reasonably consider applications for two blocks of 6 weeks annual leave, in a three year period with reasonable notice.
+Additional annual leave (up to 2 weeks per year 1 week per 6 months) can be purchased in advance, in accordance with the relevant policy. - 22.2 Where there is no agreement, and the employer requires an employee to take leave, at least four weeks' notice will be provided. - 22.3 Payment for annual holidays shall be calculated in accordance with the Holidays Act 2003.
+For those employees on returning from Maternity or Parental leave, all annual leave is paid at the higher of average weekly earnings or ordinary weekly pay. - 22.4 On termination of employment, an employee shall be paid out any outstanding annual leave. - 22.5 Payment for annual holidays may be by direct credit on a fortnightly basis or by full payment.
+By prior request of the employee the holiday pay will be credited to their bank account on the payday preceding the commencement of his/her holiday. - 22.6 All other conditions applying to annual holidays shall be allowed in accordance with the provisions of the Holidays Act 2003 or any successor.
+The Employer will reasonably consider applications for two blocks of 6 weeks annual leave, in a three year period with reasonable notice.